 • white spots around the eyes - this is considered a sign of degeneration;

-However, if Epagnol Breton grown for hunting, these requirements recede into the background, in comparison with the working qualities of his parents, and, accordingly, his heredity in this aspect.
+However, if Epagnole Breton grown for hunting, these requirements fade into the background in comparison with the working qualities of his parents, and according to his heredity in this aspect.

-Not enough buy epagnol, still need to grow.
-In addition, one should clearly understand why this puppy is turned on, who he should grow up to be - a companion, a family dog, a star of the show rings or a hunter.
-This is what will determine from which producers it is worth taking a puppy to the house.
+Not enough buy epagnol, still needs to be grown.
+In addition, you should clearly understand why this puppy is being acquired, what it should grow up to be - a companion, family dog, a star of the show rings or a hunter.
+This is what will determine from which breeders you should take a puppy into your home.

-Regardless of the goals, raising a woolen baby requires patience, care, free time, kindness and firmness, but not cruelty.
-If a person is busy all day, and he needs a dog once a season to go hunting with friends or a company for evening walks - epagnol puppies you do not need to purchase, you should pay attention to already adults who, for one reason or another, are given away or sold.
+Regardless of your goals, raising a fur baby requires patience, care, free time, kindness and firmness, but not cruelty.
+If a person is busy all day long, but he needs a dog once a season to go hunting with comrades or for company for evening walks - Epagnole puppies There is no need to purchase, you should pay attention to adults who, for one reason or another, are given away or sold.

-As for the maintenance and care of the animal, this dog does not require much.
-The main points in keeping, in addition to feeding, of course, are:
+As for keeping the animal and caring for it, this dog does not require much.
+The main points in the content, in addition to feeding, of course, are:

 • regular brushing;

-• long evening walk with the opportunity to run off a leash;
+• a long evening walk with the opportunity to run without a leash;

-It should be understood that epagnol- attentive and quite active, of course, this animal will be happy to watch a movie with the owner, lounging on the couch next to it, but before that you will have to walk with him for a couple of hours, and possibly go for a run or ride a bike.
+It is worth understanding that epañol- attentive and quite active, of course, this animal will happily watch a movie with its owner, lounging next to him on the sofa, but before that you will have to walk with him for a couple of hours, and perhaps go for a run or ride a bike.

-As a city dweller, it will be the perfect friend for those who go jogging and generally try to exercise in the fresh air.
+As a city dweller, this will be an ideal friend for those who go jogging and generally try to play sports outdoors. fresh air.

-The cost will directly depend on where they will be bought epagnole breton puppies...
-Of course, if a dog is purchased from hands and without appropriate documentation - this is one price, but if you go to France for puppies and sign up for their purchase directly in the Breton society of lovers of this breed - the cost will be completely different.
+The cost will directly depend on where they are purchased Breton epagnole puppies.
+Of course, if a dog is purchased second-hand and without the appropriate documentation, this is one price, but if you go to France to buy puppies and sign up for their purchase directly at the Breton Society of Lovers of this breed, the cost will be completely different.

-The easiest and most reliable option for residents to acquire a thoroughbred purebred friend is to contact the Russian National Breed Club located in Moscow (legal and actual address, that is, an office, they themselves, of course, do not live there).
+The easiest and most reliable option for residents to acquire a purebred purebred friend is to contact the Russian National Breed Club, located in Moscow (the legal and actual address, that is, the office, they themselves, of course, do not live there).

-As for the reviews about the breed, then of course, from the owners' side, they are extremely positive.
-And it cannot be otherwise, because, especially, it is part of the family, and not a household appliance or a set of cosmetic products to evaluate it and write reviews.
+As for the reviews about the breed, of course, from the owners they are extremely positive.
+And it cannot be otherwise, because, especially, this is part of the family, and not a household appliance or a set of cosmetic products to evaluate it and write reviews.

-A separate line is the opinion of hunters holding several dogs and evaluating exclusively the working qualities of the breed.
+A separate line is the opinion of hunters who keep several dogs and evaluate exclusively the working qualities of the breed.
 And in this case, according to numerous reviews on specialized sites and forums dedicated to hunting, there are a lot of benefits, they learn quickly and work great.

-Also, according to reviews, epanyols prefer duck hunting, most likely this is due to their love for water and water procedures.
-However, dogs also hunt partridges and black grouses with pleasure.
+Also, according to reviews, epañols prefer duck hunting, most likely this is due to their love of water and water procedures.
+However, dogs also enjoy hunting partridges and black grouse.

-Buy dogs Epagnol Breton from good producers, without leaving the border, it is quite possible for 26,500-38,000 rubles, from "exhibition stars" offspring are more expensive, but excellent hunters are cheaper, paradoxically enough, but a fact.
+Buy dogs Epagnole Breton from good producers, without going outside it is quite possible for 26,500-38,000 rubles, the offspring of “show stars” are more expensive, but excellent hunters are cheaper, quite paradoxically, but a fact.

-These are versatile cops, gun dogs that can adapt to the maximum not only to the owner, but also to various living conditions.
-Cynologists believe that the name of the breed comes from the word espagnol.
-At the same time, there is a version that the Epagnol Breton got their name from the style of their work s "espaignir (stretching, lying down).
+These are universal pointing gun dogs that can adapt maximally not only to the owner, but also to different conditions accommodation.
+Dog experts believe that the name of the breed comes from the word espagnol.
+At the same time, there is a version that Breton epagnoles were named after the style of their work s "espaignir (stretch out, lie down).

 History of the breed

-Animals, very similar in appearance to modern epagnoles, appeared in the 15th century in France.
-Since the 17th century, images of such dogs began to appear frequently on tapestries and paintings by famous masters, for example, on the canvases of the Dutchman Jan Steen.
+Animals very similar in appearance to modern epanols appeared in the 15th century in France.
+Since the 17th century, images of such dogs began to often appear on tapestries and paintings by famous masters, for example, on the canvases of the Dutchman Jan Steen.

-Until 1850, these dogs were not called Epagnol Breton.
-The Reverend Father Davis, describing hunting with dogs that looked like pointers, noted that they had a longer coat and a shorter tail.
-These dogs did an excellent stance, brought prey swiftly and were surprisingly obedient.
+Until 1850, these dogs were not called Epagnole Breton.
+Reverend Father Davis, describing hunting with dogs that looked like pointers, noted that they had more long wool and a short tail.
+These dogs did an excellent stance, quickly brought prey and were surprisingly obedient.

-For the first time, the Breton Epagnol was officially presented at an exhibition in 1896.
-The first representative of the breed, presented to the general public, was a wonderful dog named Pincon Royal.
-It was owned by the Viscount of Brittany de Comboug.
+For the first time, the Breton epagnole was officially presented at an exhibition in 1896.
+The first representative of the breed to appear before general public, became a wonderful dog named Pincon Royal.
+Its owner was the Viscount of Brittany de Comboug.
 The breed club began its work in 1907 in Brittany.
 In September of the same year, the first breed standard was presented.
-Today these are the most popular hunting dogs (their photos are published in cynological publications) in the USA and in Europe.
+Today these are the most popular hunting dogs (photos of them are published in cynological publications) in the USA and Europe.

-These cute animals are the smallest of the French Long-haired Pointers.
-The Epagnol Breton is described as a stocky dog, strong and at the same time very graceful.
-Height at the withers from 50 cm (males) to 49 cm (females).
+These cute animals are the smallest among the French Longhaired Pointers.
+The Epagnole Breton is described as a stocky, strong and at the same time very graceful dog.
+Height at the withers is from 50 cm (males) to 49 cm (females).
 Weight, respectively, 14-18 kg.

 Head

-The head of the dog has the correct shape, the skull is slightly rounded in front and on the sides.
-The transition from the forehead to the muzzle is fairly smooth.
+The dog's head has the correct shape, the skull is slightly rounded in front and on the sides.
+The transition from forehead to muzzle is quite smooth.
 The muzzle is straight.
-The nose is in harmony with the color of the animal, wide.
-The eyes are large, rounded and slightly elongated, very expressive.
-The color usually matches the color, but dark is preferred, although other colors are not considered a defect.
+The nose is harmonious in color with the color of the animal, wide.
+The eyes are large, round and slightly elongated, very expressive.
+The color is usually consistent with the coat, but dark is preferred, although other colors are not considered a fault.
 The ears are triangular in shape, mobile, set high, of medium length.
 They are partially covered with soft wavy hair.

 Torso

-The neck is muscular, of medium length.
+The neck is muscular and of medium length.
 The withers are not prominent and mobile.
-The broad ribcage descends to the apex of the elbow.
-The belly is tucked up.
+Wide rib cage descends to the top of the elbow.
+The stomach is tucked.
 The tail is set high.
-Epagnol Bretons are born without a tail or with a very short tail.
-The standard prescribes its length of no more than 10 cm, 3-6 cm is considered ideal.
+Epagnole Bretons are born without a tail or with a very short tail.
+The standard prescribes its length to be no more than 10 cm; 3-6 cm is considered ideal.

 Limbs

 The hind and forelimbs are vertical, with strong and flexible joints.
-The thighs are well muscled and broad.
+The thighs are muscular and wide.
 The lower leg is noticeably longer than the thigh.

 Coat

-The coat of the Bretons is slightly wavy, thin.
-The color is allowed white with spots of chestnut, black or red.
-Sometimes there are specks on the lips, limbs, muzzle.
+Bretons have a slightly wavy, fine coat.
+The color allowed is white with spots of chestnut, black or red.
+Sometimes there are specks on the lips, limbs, and muzzle.
 Almost all colors have a light narrow stripe on the head.

 Vices

-All deviations from the above requirements are deficiencies (defects).
+All deviations from the given requirements are shortcomings (defects).
 Their severity is assessed in proportion to the severity of the deviations, as well as their impact on the welfare and health of the animal.
-Disqualifying faults are:
+The following are considered disqualifying defects:

-• character defect (the dog is aggressive towards other animals and towards humans, biting);
+• character defect (the dog is aggressive towards other animals and humans, biting);

 • cowardice;